 - Heat oil in a large saucepan over medium heat.

-- Add minced garlic and Cajun seasoning stir for a minute or two.
+- Add the minced garlic and Cajun seasoning.
+Stir for a minute or two.

-- Add flour 1 tablespoon at a time stirring constantly.
+- Add the flour one tablespoon at a time, stirring constantly.

 - Stir in the tomato paste until well combined.

 - Last, add the Worcestershire and vegetable broth.

 - Simmer for 10 minutes or until thickened.